 The palace complex is home to several buildings, including the extremely famous Wat Phra Kaew, otherwise known as the Temple of the Emerald Buddha.

-The construction of the palace spanned many years due to the hand-made construction which is apparent as you get closer to the intricate and very non-uniform detail.
+The construction of the palace spanned many years due to the hand-made construction.
+This becomes very apparent as you get closer to the intricate and very non-uniform detail.
 Quite incredible when you think of watching an individual manually lay each of the tiles one-by-one.
 Now that is patience!

 Wat Phra Kaew

 More officially known as Wat Phra Sri Rattana Satsadaram, and commercially known as the Temple of the Emerald Buddha.
-This temple holds the most sacred Buddha statue, initially believed to be carved from emerald but later discovered to be carved from a single piece of jade.
+Wat Phra Kaew holds the most sacred Buddha statue, initially believed to be carved from emerald but later discovered to be carved from a single piece of jade.
 The robes of the Buddha are changed with the seasons.
 Photos within the walls of the temple are forbidden.

 Don’t let the photos fool you.
 It’s possible to take photos at an angle that makes the Grand Palace seem like a serene place to visit, but you should be prepared to navigate the wicked crowds.
 It’s considered a popular tourist place for a reason.